 Emergency Mobile Alerts are messages about emergencies sent by authorised emergency agencies to capable mobile phones.
 The alerts are designed to keep people safe and are broadcast to all capable phones from targeted cell towers.

-The alerts can be targeted to areas affected by serious hazards and will only be sent when there is a serious threat to life, health or property, and, in some cases, for test purposes.
+The alerts are targeted to areas affected by serious hazards and will only be sent when there is a serious threat to life, health or property, and, in some cases, for test purposes.

 To get Emergency Mobile Alerts you need a phone capable of receiving Emergency Mobile Alerts.
 The phone also needs to have cell reception and up-to-date software.
 You don’t have to download an app or subscribe to a service.